 Bean Teepee

-A bean teepee is one of my favorite ways to grow pole beans while adding a bit of charm to the garden.
-To build one, I arrange six to eight sturdy poles (like bamboo or wooden stakes) in a circle, leaning them together at the top and securing them with twine.
+To build one in my square foot garden layout, I arrange six to eight sturdy poles (like bamboo or wooden stakes) in a circle, leaning them together at the top and securing them with twine.
 Around the base, I plant pole bean seeds, which quickly climb up the structure as they grow.

-This setup saves space, keeps beans off the ground (which helps prevent rot), and makes harvesting so much easier since the beans dangle from the vines.
-Plus, if you have kids, a bean teepee doubles as a fun, shady hideout in the summer!
+In my backyard vegetable garden design, this setup saves space, keeps beans off the ground (which helps prevent rot), and makes harvesting much easier since the beans dangle from the vines.
+Even in a raised bed vegetable garden layout, vertical growing like this improves airflow and productivity.

-I will also plant bush variety beans around the outsides of the bean teepee for extra growing space and more beans!
+Plus, if you have kids, a bean teepee doubles as a fun, shady hideout in the summer.
+I also plant bush variety beans around the outside of the teepee for extra growing space and even more harvests!

 Cucumbers on Trellises

-Training them to climb not only saves room, but also improves airflow, reducing the risk of powdery mildew.
-Plus, hanging cucumbers grow straighter and are much easier to pick than ones hidden under vines on the ground.
-I always tuck a few nasturtiums or marigolds at the base to deter pests naturally!
+Even in a raised bed vegetable garden layout, training cucumbers to climb not only saves room but also improves airflow, reducing the risk of powdery mildew and other common diseases.
+Plus, hanging cucumbers grow straighter and are much easier to pick than those hidden under thick vines on the ground.

 Peas and Squash

-While smaller squash varieties can climb with ease, larger ones may need extra support—sometimes I even create little fabric slings to hold the heaviest fruit.
-Growing both peas and squash vertically means I have more ground space for other crops, and my plants stay healthier with better airflow and less contact with the soil!
+Growing both peas and squash vertically means more usable ground space for other crops, and my plants stay healthier with better airflow and less contact with the soil all season long.

 Companion Planting & Crop Placement